Languages of Venezuela: Other small families

 The Jirajarana family or Jirajirana is a group of extinct languages that were spoken in the western regions of Venezuela, Falcon and Lara.
 It is believed that the languages went extinct at the start of the 20th century.
 The Jirajara languages are considered to be semi-isolates.
 Adelaar and Muysken point out certain lexical similarities with Timote-Cuica languages, and typological similarities with Chibcha languages.
-But the limited data does not allow validity to any similarities between the Jirajarana and Betol languages, particularly for the similarities of the ethnonyms.
+But the limited data does not allow validity to any similarities between the Jirajaran and Betol languages, particularly for the similarities of the ethnonyms.

 The Arutani-Sapé family hypothetically would have been formed by the Sapé and the Uruak, which some authors considered it unclassified - isolated languages.

 Isolated, unclassified, and doubtfully classified languages

 Isolated languages from Brazil, Bolivia, Colombia and Venezuela.

 Isolated Languages already extinct from the center and southeast parts of Venezuela.
 Only yaruro (pumé) is still spoken.
 The last speakers of Otomaco and Guamo lived in the early 20th century.

 Some languages have yet to be classified because they fall under a larger family, these are called “unclassified languages”.
 For some of these said languages, there exists some oral evidence, but oral history is not convincing enough.
 For other languages, that are studied and not classified, they fall under the “language isolates” category, meaning that they are considered to be the only member of that family.
 Here is the list of unclassified languages that fall under larger families: